-To protect our service-users and the wider community, we are not operating face-to-face services and postponing any training or group activities until further notice.
+To protect our service-users and the wider community, we are not currently operating face-to-face services.

-However, we will continue to operate under these necessary restrictions and our Tús team are available to talk with you over the phone - Contact Michael Byrne or Marty Clare on 01 286 8266.
+However, we continue to operate under these necessary restrictions and our Tús team are available to talk with you over the phone - Contact Michael Byrne or Marty Clare on 01 286 8266.

 We manage the Tús Community Work Placement scheme for the Bray area.

 Tús provides short-term work opportunities for unemployed people in local community and voluntary organisations.

 Most participants are referred to us by the Department of Social Protection, but we can also accept applications directly from people who are unemployed and would like to take part in the scheme.

 Participants benefit from gaining work experience and skills, and local community groups are able to provide enhanced services in the community with the support they receive from Tús staff.